xsipewe/otp/HOWTO/INSTALL.md

     $ make
     $ sudo make install

-#### Pre-built Source Release ####
+### Pre-Built Source Release ###

-The source release is delivered with a lot of platform independent build results already pre-built.
+The source release is delivered with a lot of pre-built platform-independent build results.
 If you want to remove these pre-built files, invoke `./otp_build remove_prebuilt_files` from the `$ERL_TOP` directory.
-After you have done this, you can build exactly the same way as before, but the build process will take a much longer time.
+After this is done, it is possible to build exactly as before but the build process takes much longer.

 > *WARNING*: Doing `make clean` in an arbitrary directory of the source
-> tree, may remove files needed for bootstrapping the build.
+> tree can remove files needed for bootstrapping the build.
 >
 > Doing `./otp_build save_bootstrap` from the `$ERL_TOP` directory before
-> doing `make clean` will ensure that it will be possible to build after
+> doing `make clean` ensures that it is possible to build after doing
-> doing `make clean`. `./otp_build save_bootstrap` will be invoked
+> `make clean`. `./otp_build save_bootstrap` is invoked automatically
-> automatically when `make` is invoked from `$ERL_TOP` with either the
+> when `make` is invoked from `$ERL_TOP` with either the `clean` target
-> `clean` target, or the default target.
-It is also automatically invoked
+> or the default target.
+It is also automatically invoked if
-> if `./otp_build remove_prebuilt_files` is invoked.
+> `./otp_build remove_prebuilt_files` is invoked.

-#### How to Build a Debug Enabled Erlang RunTime System ####
+### Building a Debug-Enabled Erlang Runtime System ###

-After completing all the normal building steps described above a debug enabled runtime system can be built.
-To do this you have to change directory to `$ERL_TOP/erts/emulator`.
+After completing all the normal building steps described earlier, a debug-enabled runtime system can be built.

+#### Step 1 ####

+Change directory to `$ERL_TOP/erts/emulator`.

+#### Step 2 ###

 In this directory execute:

     $ make debug FLAVOR=$FLAVOR

-where `$FLAVOR` is either `plain` or `smp`.
-The flavor options will produce a beam.debug and beam.smp.debug executable respectively.
+Here `$FLAVOR` is either `plain` or `smp`.
+The flavor options produces a beam.debug and beam.smp.debug executable, respectively.
 The files are installed along side with the normal (opt) versions `beam.smp` and `beam`.

+#### Step 3 ###

-To start the debug enabled runtime system execute:
+Start the debug-enabled runtime system:

     $ $ERL_TOP/bin/cerl -debug

-The debug enabled runtime system features lock violation checking, assert checking and various sanity checks to help a developer ensure correctness.
+The debug-enabled runtime system features lock violation checking, assert checking, and various sanity checks to help a developer ensure correctness.
 Some of these features can be enabled on a normal beam using appropriate configure options.

-There are other types of runtime systems that can be built as well using the similar steps just described.
+Other types of runtime systems can be built using a similar step as earlier:

     $ make $TYPE FLAVOR=$FLAVOR

-where `$TYPE` is `opt`, `gcov`, `gprof`, `debug`, `valgrind`, or `lcnt`.
-These different beam types are useful for debugging and profiling purposes.
+Here `$TYPE` is `opt`, `gcov`, `gprof`, `debug`, `valgrind`, or `lcnt`.
+These beam types are useful for debugging and profiling purposes.

 ### Installing ###

+Three alternatives are available for installation, staged install using [DESTDIR][], install using the `release` target, and test install using `EXTRA_PREFIX`.

+#### Installation Alternative 1 ####

-*   Staged install using [DESTDIR][].
-You can perform the install phase in a temporary directory and later move the installation into its correct location by use of the `DESTDIR` variable:
+Staged install using [DESTDIR][].
+The installation phase can be performed in a temporary directory and later the installation can be moved to its correct location by using the `DESTDIR` variable:

     $ make DESTDIR=<tmp install dir> install

-    The installation will be created in a location prefixed by `$DESTDIR`.
-    It can, however, not be run from there.
-It needs to be moved into the correct location before it can be run.
-If `DESTDIR` have not been set but `INSTALL_PREFIX` has been set, `DESTDIR` will be set to `INSTALL_PREFIX`.
-Note that `INSTALL_PREFIX` in pre R13B04 was buggy and behaved as `EXTRA_PREFIX` (see below).
-There are lots of areas of use for an installation procedure using `DESTDIR`, e.g. when creating a package, cross compiling, etc. Here is an example where the installation should be located under `/opt/local`:
+The installation is created in a location prefixed by `$DESTDIR`.
+However, it cannot be run from there.
+It must be moved to the correct location before it can be run.
+If `DESTDIR` has not been set but `INSTALL_PREFIX` has been set, then `DESTDIR` is set to `INSTALL_PREFIX`.
+Notice that `INSTALL_PREFIX` in pre R13B04 was buggy and behaved as `EXTRA_PREFIX` (see below).

+There are several areas of use for an installation procedure using `DESTDIR`, for example, when creating a package and cross compiling.

+Example where the installation is to be located under `/opt/local`:

     $ ./configure --prefix=/opt/local
     $ make
     $ make DESTDIR=/tmp/erlang-build install
     $ cd /tmp/erlang-build/opt/local
     $     # gnu-tar is used in this example
     $ tar -zcf /home/me/my-erlang-build.tgz *
     $ su -
     Password: *****
     $ cd /opt/local
     $ tar -zxf /home/me/my-erlang-build.tgz

+#### Installation Alternative 2 ####

-*   Install using the `release` target.
-Instead of doing `make install` you can create the installation in whatever directory you like using the `release` target and run the `Install` script yourself. `RELEASE_ROOT` is used for specifying the directory where the installation should be created.
-This is what by default ends up under `/usr/local/lib/erlang` if you do the install using `make install`.
-All installation paths provided in the `configure` phase are ignored, as well as `DESTDIR`, and `INSTALL_PREFIX`.
-If you want links from a specific `bin` directory to the installation you have to set those up yourself.
-An example where Erlang/OTP should be located at `/home/me/OTP`:
+Install using the `release` target.
+Instead of doing `make install`, you can create the installation in any directory using the `release` target and run the `Install` script yourself. `RELEASE_ROOT` is used for specifying the directory where the installation is to be created.
+This is what by default ends up under `/usr/local/lib/erlang` if you do the installation using `make install`.

+All installation paths provided in the `configure` phase are ignored, as well as `DESTDIR` and `INSTALL_PREFIX`.
+If you want links from a specific `bin` directory to the installation, you must set up those manually.

+Example where Erlang/OTP is to be located at `/home/me/OTP`:

     $ ./configure
     $ make
     $ make RELEASE_ROOT=/home/me/OTP release
     $ cd /home/me/OTP
     $ ./Install -minimal /home/me/OTP
     $ mkdir -p /home/me/bin
     $ cd /home/me/bin
     $ ln -s /home/me/OTP/bin/erl erl
     $ ln -s /home/me/OTP/bin/erlc erlc
     $ ln -s /home/me/OTP/bin/escript escript
     ...

-    The `Install` script should currently be invoked as follows in the directory where it resides (the top directory):
+The `Install` script is currently to be invoked as follows in the directory where it resides (the top directory):

     $ ./Install [-cross] [-minimal|-sasl] <ERL_ROOT>

-    where:
+Here:

-    *   `-minimal` Creates an installation that starts up a minimal amount of applications, i.e., only `kernel` and `stdlib` are started.
-The minimal system is normally enough, and is what `make install` uses.
+*   `-minimal` - Creates an installation that starts up a minimal amount of applications, that is, only `kernel` and `stdlib`.
+The minimal system is normally enough and is what `make install` uses.

-    *   `-sasl` Creates an installation that also starts up the `sasl` application.
+*   `-sasl` - Creates an installation that also starts up the `sasl` application.

-    *   `-cross` For cross compilation.
-Informs the install script that it is run on the build machine.
+*   `-cross` - For cross compilation.
+Informs the installation script that it is run on the build machine.

-    *   `<ERL_ROOT>` - The absolute path to the Erlang installation to use at run time.
-This is often the same as the current working directory, but does not have to be.
+*   `<ERL_ROOT>` - The absolute path to the Erlang installation to use at runtime.
+This is often, but not alwaws, the same as the current working directory.
 It can follow any other path through the file system to the same directory.

-    If neither `-minimal`, nor `-sasl` is passed as argument you will be prompted.
+If neither `-minimal` nor `-sasl` is passed as argument, you are prompted.

+#### Installation Alternative 3 ####

-*   Test install using `EXTRA_PREFIX`.
-The content of the `EXTRA_PREFIX` variable will prefix all installation paths when doing `make install`.
-    Note that `EXTRA_PREFIX` is similar to `DESTDIR`, but it does *not* have the same effect as `DESTDIR`.
-The installation can and have to be run from the location specified by `EXTRA_PREFIX`.
-That is, it can be useful if you want to try the system out, running test suites, etc, before doing the real install without `EXTRA_PREFIX`.
+Test install using `EXTRA_PREFIX`.
+The content of variable `EXTRA_PREFIX` prefix all installation paths when doing `make install`.
+Notice that `EXTRA_PREFIX` is similar to `DESTDIR`, but it does *not* have the same effect as `DESTDIR`.
+The installation must be run from the location specified by `EXTRA_PREFIX`.
+That is, it can be useful if you want to try the system out, running test suites, and so on, before doing the real installation without `EXTRA_PREFIX`.

 #### Symbolic Links in --bindir ####

-When doing `make install` and the default installation prefix is used, relative symbolic links will be created from `/usr/local/bin` to all public Erlang/OTP executables in `/usr/local/lib/erlang/bin`.
-The installation phase will try to create relative symbolic links as long as `--bindir` and the Erlang bin directory, located under `--libdir`, both have `--exec-prefix` as prefix.
-Where `--exec-prefix` defaults to `--prefix`. `--prefix`, `--exec-prefix`, `--bindir`, and `--libdir` are all arguments that can be passed to `configure`.
-One can force relative, or absolute links by passing `BINDIR_SYMLINKS=relative|absolute` as arguments to `make` during the install phase.
-Note that such a request might cause a failure if the request cannot be satisfied.
+When doing `make install` and the default installation prefix is used, relative symbolic links are created from `/usr/local/bin` to all public Erlang/OTP executables in `/usr/local/lib/erlang/bin`.

+The installation phase tries to create relative symbolic links as long as `--bindir` and the Erlang bin directory, located under `--libdir`, both have `--exec-prefix` as prefix.
+Here `--exec-prefix` defaults to `--prefix`. `--prefix`, `--exec-prefix`, `--bindir`, and `--libdir` are all arguments that can be passed to `configure`.
+One can force relative, or absolute links by passing `BINDIR_SYMLINKS=relative|absolute` as arguments to `make` during the installation phase.
+Notice that such a request can cause a failure if the request cannot be satisfied.

 ### Running ###

-#### Using HiPE ####
+#### Running Using HiPE ####

 HiPE supports the following system configurations:

 *   x86: All 32-bit and 64-bit mode processors should work.

-    *   Linux: Fedora Core is supported.
-Both 32-bit and 64-bit modes are supported.
+    *   Linux - Fedora Core is supported.
+Both 32-bit and 64-bit modes are
+        supported.

         NPTL glibc is strongly preferred, or a LinuxThreads glibc configured for "floating stacks".
 Old non-floating stacks glibcs have a fundamental problem that makes HiPE support and threads support mutually exclusive.

-    *   Solaris: Solaris 10 (32-bit and 64-bit) and 9 (32-bit) are supported.
+    *   Solaris - Solaris 10 (32-bit and 64-bit) and 9 (32-bit) are
+        supported.
 The build requires a version of the GNU C compiler (gcc) that has been configured to use the GNU assembler (gas).
         Sun's x86 assembler is emphatically **not** supported.

     *   FreeBSD: FreeBSD 6.1 and 6.2 in 32-bit and 64-bit modes should work.